chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise.md

 ### Indexer Clustering <a name="indexer_clustering"></a>

-Splunk supports the concept of utilizing multiple indexers in an 'index cluster' to allow setting a 'replication factor' which creates multiple, redundant copies of rawdata files across multiple indexers so that if an indexer fails data is not lost, and 'search factor' wherein multiple copies of data indexes are distributed so that search performance is not affected if an indexer fails.
+Splunk supports the concept of utilizing multiple indexers in an 'index cluster' to increase indexing capability and to allow setting a 'replication factor' which creates multiple, redundant copies of rawdata files across multiple indexers so that if an indexer fails data is not lost, as well as a 'search factor' wherein multiple copies of data indexes are distributed as well so that search performance is not affected if an indexer fails.

 The image below depicts a simple clustered indexer solution: